Assistant Director, Education and Prevention Outreach Director

-Additional Roles: Senior Staff Psychologist, Transgender Care Team, Interpersonal Violence Response Team
+Additional Roles: Senior Staff Psychologist, Gender Support Specialist Team

 Professional Interests: My psychological orientation is influenced by the Interpersonal Process, humanism, multiculturalism, and feminism.
 I am interested in relationship and interpersonal issues, anxiety, family of origin, trauma recovery, identity development, and supervision.
 I work in multicultural counseling, with underrepresented students from diverse backgrounds (e.g., race and ethnicity, socioeconomic status, sexual orientation, gender, ability, campus climate issues, social justice, and advocacy).
 I specialize in working with first-year students transitioning to college, racial and ethnic minority students, and first-generation college students.

-Personal Interests: I enjoy playing ultimate frisbee, biking, walking and hiking, hanging around coffee shops, and sharing good food in good company.
+Personal Interests: I enjoy spending time with my family, exploring new places, biking, walking and hiking, playing ultimate frisbee, hanging around coffee shops, and sharing good food in good company.